 top of page

-My works are not meant to be read as sad.
-They are symbols of the peace I’ve been craving, and of the interconnectedness of all souls across time and space.
+My work is a representation of the peace I’ve been craving, and of the interconnectedness of all souls across time and space.
 Loudness can be drowned out by stillness, pain can be softened by love, impermanence does not negate beauty.
-By blurring forms and softening detail, I create “happenings” in paint that invite viewers to
+By blurring forms and softening detail, I create “happenings.”
+I intentionally take the viewer’s eye on a journey through intentional hard and soft lines, blurring colors that glow from within, instead of against.
+These transitions allow the viewer to move gently through the painting, discovering moments rather than being directed toward a single conclusion.

 Interview with Katie Aiken Ritter